FW 552

 Tests: We will have one mid-term exam.

-Student Presentations: Students will give an oral presentation on a topic of their choice that focuses on the ideas of sampling; topics could be about 1) improving a current study, 2) designing a future study, or 3) evaluating sampling options in terms of bias/precision/cost/etc.
+Student Presentations: Students will give a short and punchy oral presentation following the Ignite Talk format (5 min, 20 slides, slides advance automatically every 15 seconds).
+The topic is up to the student but focus on the ideas of sampling; topics could be about 1) improving a current study, 2) designing a future study, or 3) evaluating sampling options in terms of bias/precision/cost/etc. Some considerations when making the presentation …

 Additional Course Policies

-Communication: I will use the Announcements page in Canvas to communicate changes to the course and other information as needed.
+Communication: For important announcement I will use the Announcements page in Canvas to communicate changes to the course and other information as needed.
+Smaller changes will be announced in class.

 Schedule:.
 The schedule is subject to change.
 Please consult it weekly.